ZenMoore/NoahBone/README.md

 # NoahBone
-Implementation of some key models, or rather the common backbones.
+Implementation of some basic models (not call to high-level toolkit, but low-level implementation).

 ## Structure
-- ML-based : machine learning methods such as SVM/LR/etc.
+- machine_learning : such as SVM/LR/etc.
-- DL-based : deep learning methods such as LSTM/CNN/etc.
+- deep_learning : such as LSTM/CNN/ResNet/etc.
-- RL-based : reinforcement learning methods such as TD/actor-critic/etc.
+- reinforcement_learning : such as TD/actor-critic/etc.
-- hotspot : recent popular work such as MLP/transformer/FPN/etc.
+- misc : recent popular work such as MLP/transformer/FPN/etc.

 ## Checklist
 - [x] Compressive Sensing : IRLS, OMP, IHT